-During my 25-plus years in large organizations I have participated in dozens of leadership training sessions, along with a handful of leadership coaching experiences.
+During my 25-plus years in large organizations, I have participated in dozens of leadership training sessions, along with a handful of leadership coaching experiences.
 Reflecting on those many training sessions, I struggle to recall many ideas that drove actions that led to meaningful, measurable results on my team or teams around me.
 In contrast, nearly 25 years ago, I received intensive coaching during the Center for Creative Leadership‘s week-long Leadership Development Program (LDP) in Colorado Springs, Colorado.
 In addition to the spectacular scenery, I can recall much of that week as though it was yesterday.
-More significantly, that early career coaching influenced the actions I took to improve the performance of my team at that time, and it triggered my passion for building great teams that continues to today.
+More significantly, that early career coaching influenced the actions I took to improve the performance of my team at that time, and it triggered my passion for building great teams that continues today.
 So why the dramatic difference in the training vs. coaching experiences?

 Training vs. Coaching

 - Generic ideas and one-size-fits-all approaches that fail to consider the specific context vs focusing on two or three actionable recommendations.

 - No plan to turn ideas into actions, given the reality of already overloaded workdays.

 - Underestimating the challenge of building the habits that drive new behaviors.